COVID-19 & GCS

 CLEANING & DISINFECTING

 As a children’s center, cleaning and disinfecting is something that we naturally do, and we will continue our enhanced efforts due to COVID-19.
-We clean and disinfect everything in classrooms each day.
+We clean and disinfect in classrooms each day.
 Cleaning checklists ensure every area is done on a daily basis.

 FRESH AIR & SUNSHINE